SedeeqAlkhazraji/Exploring-Data-Science/README.md

 [Interactive Scatter plot of ML tools used by participants and their Mean Ages](http://rpubs.com/Sedeeq/No26)

-Which skills are important for becoming a data scientist? let's make a function to ease things function takes argument as a dataframe and the categorical variable which we want summarize and group
+Which skills are important for becoming a data scientist? let's make a function to ease things; these function takes argument as a dataframe and the categorical variable which we want summarize and group
 ````
+#Preparing functions
 aggr<-function(df,var)
 {
   require(dplyr)